Anomaly inflow and $p$-form gauge theories: Non-unitary counterexamples to cobordism classification

 The recent understanding of the anomaly and the corresponding invertible phases states that unitary topological invertible phases are in bijection to the Pontryagin dual of the bordism classes \cite{Kapustin:2014tfa,Kapustin:2014dxa,Freed:2016rqq,Yonekura:2018ufj}.
 This statement is often called the cobordism classification of the invertible phases.
 In particular, the partition function of a unitary topological invertible phase is a bordism invariant.

-Here we present a simple class of non-unitary invertible topological phases whose partition function is not a bordism invariant; in particular, its partition function on $S^D$ is $-1$.
-These examples illustrate the necessity of the unitarity condition in the cobordism classification.
+Here we present a simple class of non-unitary invertible topological phases whose partition function is not a bordism invariant; in particular, its partition function on $S^D$ is $-1$.\footnote{ Such non-unitary counterexamples in $D=4k+1$-dimensions were also treated briefly in Examples 6.11 and 6.15 of Freed's wonderful lecture notes \cite{FreedLectures}.
+We also note that the subtlety of anomalies of non-unitary theories was discussed recently in \cite{Chang:2020aww}. } These examples illustrate the necessity of the unitarity condition in the cobordism classification.
 In this Appendix, $D$ is the spacetime dimensions of the bulk invertible phase, which was denoted by $d+1$ in the main part of the text.